naps62/pair-gpt.nvim/README.md

-# pAIr
+# pair GPT - Neovim plugin

 [packer]: https://github.com/wbthomason/packer.nvim
 [openai-api]: https://openai.com/api/
 [openai-pricing]: https://openai.com/api/pricing/
 [openai-apikeys]: https://beta.openai.com/account/api-keys

-A GPT-assisted pair programming partner.
+A GPT-assisted pair programming partner for Neovim.

 [![asciicast](https://asciinema.org/a/gIXsFqG3ZDVhVFRkpIkBipz9I.svg)](https://asciinema.org/a/gIXsFqG3ZDVhVFRkpIkBipz9I)

 # Prerequisites

 You need an account for [OpenAI's API][openai-api].
 Check out the [pricing page][openai-pricing] to see how far you can go with the free plan (spoiler alert: should be more than enough to take this plugin out for a testdrive).

 # Install